Derposoft/plot_hole_detection_next/README.md

         - HAN/EHIAN/CICD? (they have no source code on github...? not going to do these since they're not trivial to implement)

 2. standardize interface among all models and connect them all to a unified trainer/evaluator that outputs the following metrics: F1, Precision, Recall for both T/F and Macro/Micro (is this level of detail necessary?)
+    - standardization scheme (?): forward(self, claim/query, document/article)
+    - how should the claim/query and document/article be encoded? (we should probably use the same encoder as the relative models?)

 3. Generate our data